IAL 1: Scientific Notation, Units, Math, Angles, Plots, Physics, Orbits

 16. In order to understand orbits (treated below in section Orbits), we need to understand a little physics including the part about inertial frames.

-Yours truly wants to make the explication of the topics at the same time correct (possible), comprehensible (a reasonable goal), and concise (maybe impossible).
+Yours truly wants to make the explication of the topics at the same time completely correct (possible), comprehensible (a reasonable goal), and concise (maybe impossible).
 But it's hard.
 So it all gets a bit hairy, but we'll do best to make sense of it.

 This section is actually NOT heavily weighted on exams in intro astronomy courses since it is a bit advanced---but it is very important in physics and astronomy.